Taking Stock: Assessing Your Brand’s Voice, Visuals and Vision

 Resources for diverse and inclusive photography:

 Sustainable change doesn’t happen overnight.
-It requires a continual effort and education.
+It requires continual effort and education.
 Once you have cleaned up your language and developed a plan to increase visual representation in your marketing materials, it doesn’t end there.
 It’s only the beginning.
 You’ll need to explore how to impact your corporate communications culture, shift your organizational lexicon, help illuminate unintentional biases and implement annual plans that reflect a commitment to diversity and inclusion internally and externally.